SDA-SE/cluster-image-scanner/docs/user/scans/baseimage-lifetime.md

 Do not use the image in production.

 ### Mitigation
-In case the scanned container image exceeds the specified period of time, it is urged to create and deploy a new container image.
-The creation of a new container image reduces the risk of having outdated software with vulnerabilities in operation.
+Update the base image.
+In a Dockerfile, the image in the first line `FROM` should be checked for new versions.

 In case the image is a third party image, consider to build the image on your own and using the latest available application/service version.